Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Results

 \subsection{Zebrafish Somite Classification}

-\textbf{Experimental Setup. } We next applied our method to semantic segmentation of 21 somites and 1 background class in a data set of 32 images (800x950 pixels) of developing zebrafish\footnote{Somites are the metameric units that give rise to muscle and bone, including vertebrae.}\footnote{This data set will be made publicly available upon acceptance of the manuscript}.
+\textbf{Experimental Setup. } We next applied our method to semantic segmentation of 21 somites\footnote{Somites are the metameric units that give rise to muscle and bone, including vertebrae.} and 1 background class in a data set of 32 images (800x950 pixels) of developing zebrafish.
 Experts in biology manually created ground truth segmentations of these images.
-This data set poses multiple challenges for automated segmentation, due to the similar appearance of neighboring segments and the limited training data.
 The data set was split into 16 images for training and 16 images for test.
 Two additional training images were generated from each original training image by random rotation of the originals.
 We evaluated the resulting segmentation by means of the class-balanced Dice score.

+\textbf{Training of Stacked DF. } We trained a three-level DF stack, with the following forest parameters at every level: 16 trees, maximum depth 12, stop node splitting if less than 25 samples.
+Features were extracted from the images using a standard filter bank, and then normalized to zero mean, unit variance.
+The number of random features tested in each node was set to the square root of the total number of input features.
+For each randomly selected feature, 10 additional contextual features were also considered, with X and Y offsets within a 129x129 pixel window.
+Training samples were generated by sub-sampling the training images 3x in each dimension and then randomly selecting $25\%$ of these samples for training.

-\textbf{Training Parameters. } We first trained a three-level stacked RF, and then mapped the RF stack to a deep CNN with 8 hidden layers.
-The CNN was initialized and trained exactly as for the Kinect example; however, with different parameters (see Section~\ref{subsubsec:Zfish}).
+\textbf{Training of ConvNet. } We mapped the DF stack to a deep ConvNet with 8 hidden layers.
+The ConvNet was initialized and trained exactly as for the Kinect example, with the following exeptions: (i) We used a class-balanced cross-entropy loss function, (ii) Training samples were generated by sub-sampling the training images 9x in each dimension. (iii) Learning rate parameters were as follows: $a = 0.01$ and $b = 96$ iterations. (iv) Momentum was initialized to $\mu = 0.4$, and increased to $0.7$ after $96$ iterations.
+We observed convergence after only 1-2 passes through the training data, similar to what was reported by \cite{GirshickDDM14}.

+\textbf{Training ConvNet from Random Initialization. } For comparison to the DF-initialized weights described above, we also trained ConvNets with the same architecture, but with random weight initialization.
+Weights were initialized according to a Gaussian distribution with zero mean and standard deviation, $\sigma = 0.01$.
+We applied a similar SGD training routine, and re-tuned the hyper-parameters as follows: $a = 3$x$10^{-5}$, $b=96$ iterations, momentum was initialized to 0.4 and increased to 0.99 after 96 iterations.
+Larger step-sizes failed to train.
+Networks were trained for 2500 iterations.

+\textbf{Training Parameters of Fully Convolutional Network. } We also compared our method with the Fully Convolutional Network (FCN)~\cite{long_shelhamer_fcn_2015}.
+This network was downloaded from Caffe's Model Zoo\footnote{\url{https://github.com/BVLC/caffe/wiki/Model-Zoo\#fcn}}, and initialized with weights fine-tuned from the ILSVRC-trained VGG-16 model.
+We trained all layers of the network using SGD with a learning rate of $10^{-9}$, momentum of $0.99$ and weight decay of $0.0005$.